 City staff would gain a ready-made set of outside professional services for upcoming public works needs, likely accelerating future project support.

-If rejected or revised
+If it had been rejected or revised

 Potential Pros